severdia/shakespeare-obsidian/scripts_source/markdown/Much Ado About Nothing/Act 3, Scene 4.md

 ==22==O illegitimate construction!
 I scorn that with my heels.

 **BEAT.**
-==23==’Tis almost five a’ clock, cousin, ’tis time you were ready.
+==23==’Tis almost five o’clock, cousin, ’tis time you were ready.
 By my troth, I am exceeding ill.
 Heigh-ho!

 **MARG.**
 ==24==For a hawk, a horse, or a husband?